cjekel/tindetheus/README.md

 10. If you want to manually browse your database, check out this [example](https://github.com/cjekel/tindetheus/blob/master/examples/open_database.py) file.

 # config.txt
-You can now store all default optional paramters in the config.txt!
+You can now store all default optional parameters in the config.txt!
 This means you can set your starting distance, number of likes, and image_batch size without manually specifying the options each time.
+This is an example config.txt file:
 ```
 facebook_token = XXXXXXX  # your facebook token hash
 model_dir = 20170512-110547  # the location of your model directory